techidaily/site-facebook/source/_posts/ensuring-account-security-the-facebook-two-factor-way.md

 ## What Are Facebook Login Codes?

  Facebook uses login or confirmation codes, also known as two-factor authentication, as an additional layer of security.
-2FA will make it harder for someone to[hack your Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .
+2FA will make it harder for someone to [hack your Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .
 If someone tries to log into your account from a device that you haven't previously authorized, they will need both your password and a login code.

 ![Enter Your Login Code window as shown on the desktop version of Facebook.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2016/11/Facebook-Login-Code-670x240.png)